 - model diffraction of obstructed sound sources across geometric edges

 - conveniently access the raw API of Wwise Reflect.

 Under the hood, it:

-- runs geometric sound reflection and diffraction algorithms; and
+- runs geometric sound reflection and diffraction algorithms

 - packages data for Wwise Reflect.

-It is a game-side SDK component that wraps a part of the Wwise sound engine, as shown in the following flowchart.
+It is a game-side SDK component that wraps a part of the Wwise sound engine, as shown in this flowchart.

 We see that the edge can be considered as a point source, with amplitude decreasing with distance.
-Also, the amplitude of higher frequencies decreases faster than that of lower frequencies, which means that it can be adequately modeled with a low-pass filter.
-Wwise Spatial Audio models diffraction via two of its APIs.
-Refer to Rooms and Portals' Diffraction to understand how Rooms and Portals lets you model portal diffraction, and to Using the Geometry API for Simulating Diffraction to understand how geometry may be used to model diffraction of emitters and their early reflections.
+The amplitude of higher frequencies decreases faster than that of lower frequencies, which means that it can be adequately modeled with a low-pass filter.
+Wwise Spatial Audio models diffraction through two of its APIs.
+Refer to Rooms and Portals' Diffraction to understand how Rooms and Portals lets you model portal diffraction, and to Using the Geometry API for simulating diffraction for how geometry can be used to model diffraction of emitters and their early reflections.